 After delivering a talk on DIY standing desk designs, I was recruited to join the Ignite Seattle organizing team.
 I was the event slide wrangler for three years, helping speakers prepare their decks.
-I’m also part of our core organizing team, planning events and managing the operation.
+I was also part of our core organizing team, planning events and managing the operation.
 I later became a team member, promoting the event and doing various content tidying.

 I recruited 26 sponsors for this annual gathering of WordPress enthusiasts.
 I also managed the event experience for 10 exhibiting sponsors.
 I joined the organizing team fairly late in the event-planning cycle, so I had just three months to identify the sponsors and bring them on board.